stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

 As described earlier in this post, the subtraction of one byte from another is implemented in the ALU as an addition, but where the byte to subtract by (the subtrahend) is first negated.
 The ALU automatically performs that negation, including using the state of the Carry flag to determine if it needs to add one as part of the negation operation.
 (The ALU only adds one if the Carry flag is set.)
 This use of the Carry flag's current state works well when subtracting the non-LSB bytes of multi-byte signed values, but it will fail when subtracting the LSBs unless we first set the Carry flag.
-We can use the SEC operation to do this.
+We use the SEC operation to do so.

 Notice how this is the opposite of the requirement for addition: when adding we have to first clear the Carry flag, but when subtracting we have to first set the Carry flag.